-At the foot of the highest mountain in Western Japan, we can find a 10 kilometer (6.2 miles) V-shaped gorge famous for its seasonal beauty.
-It is a national scenic sight with crystal clear blue waters and burning colors autumn foliage in early November.
+At the foot of the highest mountain in Western Japan, we can find a 10-kilometer (6.2 miles) V-shaped gorge famous for its seasonal beauty.
+It is a national scenic sight with crystal clear blue waters and burning colors of autumn foliage in early November.

 It is a good spot in Shikoku Region for relaxing and creating moments with nature.
 There are two trails in Omogo Gorge, the Hongyu Route and the other is Teppo Route.

 Following the Honryu Route will lead us to scenic spots like Toraga-Taki, Mmmiji-Kogen, and Goshiki-Kawara.
-Meanwhile, the Teppo Route follows a trail that goes along the Teppo River – a tranquil place to visit.
+Meanwhile, the Teppo Route follows a trail along the Teppo River – a tranquil place to visit.